11ty/11ty-website/docs/usage.md

 eleventy --input=. --output=. --formats=md
 ```

 <div class="elv-callout elv-callout-warn">Careful with <code>--formats=html</code> here!
 If you run eleventy more than once, it’ll try to process the output files too.
-Read more at <a href="/docs/pitfalls/">Common Pitfalls</a>.
+Read more at the <a href="/docs/languages/html/#using-the-same-input-and-output-directories">HTML template docs</a>.

 <!--
 ### Example: Process a Single File